hpsfoundation/tac/lifecycle_policy.md

 **Acceptance Criteria**

 To be considered for the Emerging Stage, the project must meet the following requirements:
-* Meet all requirements to be a [Linux Foundation project](https://www.linuxfoundation.org/projects/hosting)
 * Have 2 TAC sponsors to champion the project & provide mentorship as needed
 * Align with the mission of the HPSF as laid out above.
 This will be determined by a majority vote of the TAC
 * Submit a proposal for membership and present it at a meeting of the TAC